trentlarson/endorser-docs/source/intro.rst

 This is a set of projects to do just that, with the following features:

+- Store & share standard data schemas, so that other tools can interoperate easily.

+- Allow for local storage with optional sharing, all depending on your choices for openness and discovery.

+Said more technically:

 - Issue credentials about yourself and your community, easily & verifiably.
 This is done based on standards for Verifiable Credentials that use personal public & private keys, with apps to make the process as simple as possible.
 Most other approaches assume mature, centralized credential authorities; there is a place for those, but there are even more uses for an evolving credential system based on existing networks.

-- Search those credentials -- with permissions -- to check with the people you know.
-When credentials are saved to our server, people may then see claims about others -- only if allowed to see them.
+- Share them, then search to network with people you know -- with permissions.
+When credentials are saved to our server, people may then see claims about others -- but only if allowed to see them.
 But there's one further possibility: if someone is two friends away, then your common friend can introduce you.
 This allows for discovery: although you may not have access to other people's claims, if you are linked by a contact then you can use other means to find that information, depending on the comfort level of your shared contact.
+This is all done [local-first](https://www.inkandswitch.com/local-first.html).

 Scenarios